AdobeDocs/experience-platform.en/help/access-control/flac/ui/permissions.md

 ![flac-added-labels](../../images/flac-ui/flac-added-labels.png)

-To remove a label, select the **X** icon next to the labels's name, to remove the label from the role.
+To remove a label from a role, select the **X** icon next to the labels's name.

 ![flac-delete-labels](../../images/flac-ui/flac-delete-labels.png)